SEPIA-Framework/sepia-docs/README.md

 1. One of S.E.P.I.A.'s client apps, e.g. the web version: https://sepia-framework.github.io/app/ (app store versions coming soon)
 2. Access to a S.E.P.I.A. server.
 This can be [your own one](https://github.com/SEPIA-Framework/sepia-installation-and-setup), running e.g. on a Raspberry Pi or your Windows/Mac PC (see below) or you can find an open one hosted by a friend or a company (Note: the official SEPIA team is currently not hosting any public servers).

 To connect to a custom server simply open the app, change the "hostname" in the log-in screen and restart the app.
-A typical hostname would be "my-server.example.org/sepia" or "[your-ngrok-url]/sepia" (for test-servers).
+A typical hostname could be the IP of the server, "raspberrypi.local", "my-server.example.org/sepia" or "[your-ngrok-url]/sepia" (for test-servers).

 ## Quick-start (for makers)
 Release bundles and instructions for easy-installation of the S.E.P.I.A. server stack on Linux, Windows or Mac can be found here: